 60% to 69% - Bronze: C

-The following criteria apply to awarding of item- and category winner stickers:
+- The following criteria apply to an item winner award:

 - An item is e.g. KJ 10 Classical u/6